 The truth is that I have gone 101 days eating only foods that I obtained with my own hands.
 Meat I raised.
 Fruit & vegetables I grew.
 Wild edibles I picked.
 Wheat berries I ground into flour.
-There were a couple of exceptions (so I wouldn’t eat my young) but for the most part – I only ate the fruit of my own hands.
+There were a couple of exceptions, but for the most part – I only ate the fruit of my own hands.

 It was quite an adventure & you can read all about it if you want:

 - Homesteaders Food Challenge – What it is

 - Headaches, cravings, cooking & starvation – Week 1 Survival